github9175/JOS-operating-system/Lab3 note.md

 above, the processor will cause a segmentation trap, and trap will kill the process, as we saw above.
 The kernel, however, can derefence any address that the user might have passed, so it must check explicitly that the address is below p->sz

+The system call implementations (for example, sysproc.c and sysfile.c) are typically
+wrappers: they decode the arguments using argint, argptr, and argstr and then call the real implementations.